 Tide tables and solunar tables for sport fishers in Port Manatee.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Port Manatee ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:37 am and the next high tide at 11:49 am.
-The first low tide was at 5:11 am and the next low tide will be at 7:03 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:02 am and the next low tide will be at 3:45 pm.
+The first high tide will be at 7:34 am and the next high tide at 10:52 pm.

-The lunar phase is a Waning Crescent.
-Today we have 12 hours and 56 minutes of sun.
-The solar transit is at 1:33 pm and the length of time the moon will be visible will be 13 hours and 32 minutes.
+The lunar phase is a First Quarter Moon.
+Today we will have 12 hours and 38 minutes of sun.
+The solar transit will be at 1:29 pm and the length of time the moon will be visible will be 10 hours and 6 minutes.

-The tidal coefficient today is 65 (average).
-At noon the tidal coefficient increases to 70 to end the day with a tidal coefficient of 73.
-The tide heights today are 1.6 ft, 1.3 ft, 2.6 ft and 0.3 ft.
+The tidal coefficient today is 48, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 52 to end the day with a tidal coefficient of 57.
+The tide heights today are 1.6 ft, 2.3 ft, 0.7 ft and 1.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Manatee which is of 3.0 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Port Manatee tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: